 The cardiac conducting system is composed of five main elements which are mentioned here in the order of which an action potential reaches them.

 The sinoatrial node is the pacemaker of the heart and is situated superior to the sulcus terminalis of the right atrium, next to the opening of the superior vena cava.
-This bundle of nervous tissue propagates the electrical impulses and therefore governs the sinus rhythm from minute to minute.
+This special myocardial tissue that is difficult to distinguish histologically from surrounding cardiac muscle, propagates the electrical impulses and therefore governs the sinus rhythm from minute to minute.
 If this node should fail, the atrioventricular node has the capacity to undertake the role of pacemaker.